Let's Talk

 7️⃣ Deploy and Monitor The AI Agent

-After your development and testing phases, you can now deploy your AI agent.
-Once it is set, monitor it keenly and track the metrics like response time, resource usage, accuracy, and error rates.
+After the testing phase, you can now deploy the AI agent.
+To build AI agent systems that perform reliably, monitor key metrics such as response time, resource usage, accuracy, and error rates.

 6 Types of AI Agents That Automate Your Business Operations with Examples